 Too often in life, we are busy going through the routine of the mundane, and we take life’s little pleasures for granted, including the people in our life.
 This month always feels like a time to celebrate love, but not necessarily in the commercial sense.
 This season I decided to take some time to shower the people in my life with love and I want to invite you to do the same.

-Here are some of the things I intend to do for my loved ones this season:
+Here are some things I intend to do with my loved ones this Valentine season:

 None of these things take much, yet they give so much to both you– the giver– and the recipient.
 So this Valentine’s Day season, forget all of the commercial stuff and lead with love for those in your life.